The Arthur R. Marshall Loxahatchee National Wildlife Refuge

 The 0.8-mile Marsh Trail is one of several walking trails along the grass levees that encircle impoundment areas, where water levels are adjusted to provide habitat for various types of wading birds and other wildlife.

 A 12-mile Bike Trail runs the length of the levee along the perimeter canal from the boat ramps near the Visitor Center to the boat ramps near the southern entrance of the Refuge.
-Mountain or hybrid bicycles are recommended.
+Mountain or hybrid bicycles are recommended, rentals available.

 The 5.5-mile Canoe Trail provides the best way to see and explore the Everglades up close.
 Canoes and kayaks are available for rent.
 Boating and canoeing are allowed in the perimeter canal, as is sport fishing.
 Hunting for waterfowl is allowed in a designated area by permit.
 State regulations for hunting and fishing licenses apply.